JulianMolina99/projectInterview/README.md

 The libraries needed to run the project are: axios and PouchDB.
 These libraries are added through the respective cdns.

 Note that user information is stored in a local database "indexDB".
-You can view it by right clicking inspect > select application section > storage > indexDB.
+You can view it by right clicking inspect > select application section > storage > indexDB > random_user.

 1. To run the project clone this repository on your machine: